nucleic/atom/docs/source/basis/basis.rst

 .. note::

-    First note that even though we did not define an ``__init__`` methods, we can pass as keyword argument any of the member of the class in which case the argument will be used to set the value of the corresponding member.
+    First note, that even though we did not define ``__init__`` methods, we can pass any of the members of the class as a keyword argument, in which case the argument will be used to set the value of the corresponding member.

     .. code-block:: python